zonko16/Custom-Pages-for-HASwitchplate/2.4" Packages Folder/README.md

-If you're using the 2.4" Nextion panel paste this directory into your already existing ```/config/packages/``` folder.
+If you're using the 2.4" Nextion panel paste this directory into your already existing ```/config/packages/plate01``` folder.
+Don't copy hasp_plate01_p4_clock.yaml, hasp_plate01_p4_weather.yaml and hasp_plate01_p4_colorconfig.yaml into your config if you're NOT using a second temperature sensor.

 **Important:** You need to go through the basic setup of [HASwitchPlate](https://github.com/aderusha/HASwitchPlate) from @aderusha to use these custom Pages.
 If you renamed your HASP Node and therefore isn't called *plate01* you have to change every MQTT topic in the config files manually.